 Toothache Pain Relief

 Whether it’s a constant ache, sharp twinge or dull throb, tooth pain is distracting, relentless and potentially serious.
 A few over-the-counter toothache remedies or analgesics might provide you some temporary relief, but if you want to fully eliminate tooth pain, you’ll have to determine the cause.
-That means it’s time to visit your cosmetic dentist at Prestige Dentistry near Tarpon Springs in either Palm Harbor or Trinity, FL.
+That means it’s time to visit your cosmetic dentist at Prestige Dentistry near East Lake in either Palm Harbor or Trinity, FL.

 Your Toothache: What Are the Causes?